AdobeDocs/campaign-web.en/help/v8/msg/delivery-alerting.md

 >[!NOTE]
 >
 >To access and configure dashboards and alerting criteria, you must have **administration rights** or be part of the **Delivery Supervisors** security group.
 Standard users cannot access dashboards in the Adobe Campaign interface but can receive alerting notifications.
-[Learn more on access and permissions](../get-started/permissions.md).
+[Learn more about access and permissions](../get-started/permissions.md).